SajjadRezaei/notification-service/Readme.md

 ### Run the Service

-1. Build and run the Docker image:
+1. Build and run the Docker images:
    ```bash
    make build
    ```
-2. Run the Docker image:
+2. Run the Docker images:
    ```bash
    make up
    ```